NamesAreHard6600/CS361-Course-Project/README.md

 TODO:
 Make toggleable buttons for 7 days instead of checkboxes Make time input look nicer
-Bug: Empty hour/minute text box
-Increment Decrement Buttons on Hour/Minute Input + Scroll Wheel functionality
+Bug: Empty hour/minute text box, same with other text boxes: fix by defualting to 0 Increment Decrement Buttons on Hour/Minute Input + Scroll Wheel functionality
 BUG: Canceling an added alarm does not remove the alarm

+Most Important:
+Sound
+Polish